Zhengyuelab/SAFEMCN/README.md

 Finally, the AR1 module outputs a CSV file containing the AR1 coefficient for each sample size (e.g., node_num_original_window15_AR1.csv) and also generates an AR1_min.csv file, which records the determined N<sub>min</sub> value and its corresponding AR1 value.

 #### **2.2 Prediction of N<sub>min</sub>**
-This part uses the ALOHA dataset as the sample data and employs the prediction module of *SAFEMCN* to predict Nmin.
 ```r
 library(SAFEMCN)